sgallagher/libmodulemd-2.0-api/Modulemd.Defaults.md

 __error__: (out) (GError) If this function fails, this argument will contain the reason why.

 #### Returns:
-(bool) TRUE if the upgrade completed successfully.
-FALSE and sets `error` appropriately if the upgrade could not be completed automatically.
+([Modulemd.Defaults](Modulemd.Defaults.md)) (transfer full) Returns a newly-allocated [Modulemd.Defaults](Modulemd.Defaults.md) copy of this object upgraded to the requested version.
+Returns NULL and sets `error` appropriately if the upgrade could not be completed automatically.